How to Buy Bitcoin 2025: Beginner Guide

 • Efficiency Improvements: Mining hardware becoming more efficient

-• Stranded Energy: Bitcoin mining utilizes otherwise wasted energy
+• Stranded Energy: Bitcoin mining utilises otherwise wasted energy

 Sustainability Initiatives